flyway/flyway-test-extensions/README.md

   * each test class (once per test case)
   * each test method
   * together with JUnit Before annotation
-* Annotation FlywayTests support test if a more than one database should be contrlled dirung test.
+* Annotation FlywayTests support test if a more than one database must be controlled during test.
 Annotation can be used at
   * each test class (once per test case)
   * each test method
   * together with JUnit Before annotation